-The soil samples recovered from the soil borings were returned to our laboratory and then a UES Engineer visually examined and reviewed the field descriptions.
+The soil samples recovered from the soil borings were returned to our laboratory and a UES Engineer visually examined and reviewed the field descriptions.
 The soils were classified in accordance with the Unified Soil Classification System (USCS).
-Tests consisting of percent passing a No. 200 sieve and natural moisture content determinations were performed to aide in classification of the soils.
+Tests consisting of percent passing a No. 200 sieve determination were performed to aide in classification of the soils.